Guidelines

 Editorial and Advertising Mix

-Member publications must exhibit a clear distinction between advertising and editorial content.
+Members must exhibit a clear distinction between advertising and editorial content.

 • Layout, design and typeface of all kinds of advertising pages should be distinctly different than editorial copy.
-The main typeface of the magazine’s editorial content should not be used in advertisements or special advertising sections.
+The main typeface of the magazine’s or website’s editorial content should not be used in advertisements or special advertising sections.

 • Editorial space should not be sold or bartered in exchange for advertising.